camargomau/questionnaires/README.md

 ### `clustering/` Directory

+- **`analysis.ipynb`**
+  A Jupyter Notebook for analysing clustering statistics.
+It:
+  - Allows you to specify which statistics to show (mean, median, standard deviation, variance, range).
+  - Allows you to select the method whose clusters are to be analysed.

+- **`cluster_stats.py`**
+  Contains functions to compute various statistics (mean, median, standard deviation, variance, range) for clustering results.

+- **`prepare_data.py`**
+  Prepares the master dataframe for clustering by merging selected features from multiple questionnaires and scaling the data.

+- **`selected_features.py`**
+  Contains a list of selected features for each questionnaire.
+These features are used to build the master dataframe for clustering.

+#### `methods/` Subdirectory

-- **`kmeans_clustering.py`**
+- **`kmeans.py`**
   Implements KMeans clustering using scikit-learn.

-- **`dbscan_clustering.py`**
+- **`dbscan.py`**
   Implements DBSCAN clustering using scikit-learn.
 Includes adjustable parameters for `eps` and `min_samples`.

-- **`agglomerative_clustering.py`**
+- **`agglomerative.py`**
   Implements Agglomerative Clustering using scikit-learn.

-- **`gmm_clustering.py`**
+- **`gmm.py`**
   Implements Gaussian Mixture Model clustering using scikit-learn.

-- **`selected_features.py`**
-  Contains a list of selected features for each questionnaire.
-These features are used to build the master dataframe for clustering.

-- **`visualisation.ipynb`**
+### `visualisation.ipynb`

 A Jupyter Notebook for visualising clustering results.
 It:
 - Allows you to specify which features to use for the x and y axes.
 - Supports optional convex hull visualisation for clusters.
 - Visualises results for all clustering methods (KMeans, DBSCAN, Agglomerative Clustering, and Gaussian Mixture Models).

 ## Installation